In our home, we love a good dal recipe, and Dal Tadka is one that gets made very, very often.

 - 2 dry red chilies

-- 4 cloves large of garlic crushed into a paste or finely minced
+- 4 large cloves garlic, (crushed into a paste or finely minced)

 - Salt to taste

-- 1 tsp aamchur or mango powder (this adds a special flavor, but if you absolutely don't have it, use 2 tbsp lemon juice)
+- 1 teaspoon amchur or mango powder (this adds a special flavor, but if you absolutely don't have it, use 2 tablespoon lemon juice)